Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Results

 \subsection{Ionization state of the outflow}

-As stated earlier, the outflow from the sink region is anisotropic, it develops two cavities which grow into the funnel shape.
-This funnel forms in response of the radiation and thermal pressure gradients and is partially collimated by the inflow material.
+As stated earlier, the outflow from the sink region is anisotropic, and it develops two cavities which grow into the funnel shape.
+This funnel forms in response to the radiation and thermal pressure gradients and is partially collimated by the inflow material.
 The ionization field is biconical due to the obscuration close to the sink and because of the geometry of the accretion flow.

-During the simulation time of $3\times 10^3$\,yr, the photons can in principle reach $\sim 1$\,kpc, and the radiation will affect the entire DM halo.
+During the simulation time of $3.2\times 10^3$\,yr, the photons can in principle reach $\sim 1$\,kpc, and the radiation can affect the entire DM halo.
+However, most of the radiation flux is absorbed by the expanding shells.
 Therefore, we have analyzed the ionization balance within the host DM halo.
 Before the radiation feedback has been initiated, the gas stays nearly neutral, and the highest level of ionization, $\sim 10^{-2}$, corresponds to the standing shock just inside the virial radius, as shown at $t=0$ for 1\,kpc frame in Figure\,\ref{fig:ioniz}.
-Elsewhere, in the accretion flow the ionization fraction is $\sim 10^{-3}$ and the gas temperature stays at the floor of the neutral hydrogen.
+Elsewhere, in the accretion flow, the ionization fraction is $\sim 10^{-3}$, and the gas temperature stays at the floor of the neutral hydrogen.

-By $t\sim 425$\,yr, the outer shell has reached $R_{\rm s}\sim 0.15$\,pc, and the gas is completely ionized inside the bubbles (e.g., Figure\,\ref{fig:ioniz_profile}), except in the very vicinity of the sink where the ionization level is lower due to the high density and low temperature of the injected accretion gas into the funnel.
+By $t\sim 600$\,yr, the outer shell has reached $R_{\rm s}\sim 0.3-0.5$\,pc, depending on the direction.
+Even inside the bubbles, the gas is not completely ionized because of cold gas injection and the formation of fast-moving shells (e.g., Figure\,\ref{fig:ioniz_profile}).
+In the very vicinity of the sink, the ionization level is lower due to the high density and low temperature of the injected accretion gas into the funnel.
 This situation changes with time only due to the outer shell propagating to larger radii.

-At $t = 3\times 10^3$\,yr, the ionization region has reached $R_{\rm ion}\sim 600$\,pc along $\theta = \pi$ ray.
-The outer shell remains weakly ionized at all times, at $\sim 10^{-2}$ (e.g., Figure\,\ref{fig:outflow}).
+At $t = 3.2\times 10^3$\,yr, the ionization region has reached $R_{\rm ion}\sim 1.3$\,pc along $\theta = 0$ and $\theta\sim \pi$ rays.
+The outer shell remains weakly ionized at all times, at $\sim 10^{-2}$ (e.g., Figure\,\ref{fig:ioniz}).
 The ionization has a biconical geometry in both hemispheres.
+The opening angle of the ionization cones, determined from 0.1\,pc snapshots of gas distribution and which is edged by the outer shell in both hemispheres, is $\theta\sim \pi/4$.